Investing in Master Limited Partnerships

-Taxation of Master Limited Partnerships
+Taxation of MLPs

 Businesses owned by master limited partnerships pay no income taxes on the federal or state level.
-Instead, the profits are calculated for each limited partner and he or she is responsible for paying the taxes that are owed on their portion of the earnings, just like in a private limited partnership.
+Instead, the profits are calculated for each limited partner—they are then responsible for paying the taxes that are owed on their portion of the earnings, just like in a private limited partnership.

-Real World Examples of Master Limited Partnerships
+Real-World Examples of Master Limited Partnerships

 - El Paso Pipeline Partners, L.P. trades under the ticker symbol EPB.
 It owns and operates natural gas transportation pipelines and storage assets in the United States.